Rocester: Modern times

 The mill remained the primary employer until the 1950s, and finally closed in 1985.
 By this time another major employer had arrived in the village, JCB.
 The present factory, on the site of the original 1950s factory, was opened in 1970 and is the world headquarters for the company.

 There are a number of sculptures around the JCB site and landscaped parkland nearby.
 Most significant of these is The Fossor, which takes its name from the Latin fossor i.e. digger.
-The steel sculpture, created by Walenty Pytel, is made entirely of digger parts and is a powerful representation of JCB.
+The steel sculpture, created by Walenty Pytel, is made entirely of digger parts.
 It weighs 36 tonnes, stands 45 ft high and was the largest steel sculpture in Europe at the time of its creation in 1979.
 It can be seen from the B5030 road that passes it.

 The village has several businesses, a school, a pre-school and a church.
 Rocester is home to the football team Rocester F.C.

 Rocester lies on the Staffordshire Way, and is the southern terminus of the Limestone Way, a footpath which runs 46 mi north to Castleton in the Peak District.